 The mention of non-adversarial or mutual consent divorce where a joint parentage and financial settlement is ensured prior the divorce shows her poor or skewed representation of facts.
 Even today in most of the mutual divorces shared parenting is not followed.
-The shared parenting norms existing today allows father only as the visiting uncle who can see the child for two hour every alternate week.
-Also this right can go away if the father fails to meet the child for certain period due to some reason.
+The shared parenting norms existing today allows father only as the visiting uncle who can see the child for two hours every alternate week.
+Also, this right can go away if the father fails to meet the child for a certain period due to some reason.

 The conclusion from the feminist arguments